 9:00 AM – 5:00 PM

-Keynote Address: Challenges and Opportunities of Secure IoT – What’s for Taiwan, Dr. Edward Liu, President of the Industrial Technology Research Institute (ITRI)
+Keynote Address: Challenges and Opportunities of Secure IoT – What’s for Taiwan, Dr. Edwin Liu, President of the Industrial Technology Research Institute (ITRI)

-Keynote Address: Build an IoT security eco-system in Taiwan and catch business opportunities with security solutions, Mr. Arthur Yu-Cheng Chiao, Chairman of Winbond Electronics Corporation and CEO
+Keynote Address: Catch IoT Opportunities with an Eco-system and Security Solutions, Mr. Arthur Yu-Cheng Chiao, Chairman of Winbond Electronics Corporation and CEO

 GlobalPlatform IoTopia Initiative: Mr. Russ Gyurek, GlobalPlatform IoTopia Committee Chair